NKomrade/Nitin_PlotTest/README.md

 - **Tailwind CSS** - Utility-first CSS framework

 ## Deployment

+### Docker Deployment Benefits
+- **Environment Consistency** - Same environment across development, staging, and production
+- **Easy Scaling** - Scale services independently with `docker-compose up --scale backend=3`
+- **Isolation** - Each service runs in its own container for security and stability
+- **Quick Setup** - One-command deployment on any Docker-enabled server

 ### Render Deployment
 The application is designed for easy deployment on Render: